HypothesisWorks/hypothesis/hypothesis-python/docs/data.rst

 Composite strategies
 ~~~~~~~~~~~~~~~~~~~~

-The :func:`@composite <hypothesis.strategies.composite>` decorator lets you combine other strategies in more or less
+The :func:`@composite <hypothesis.strategies.composite>` decorator lets
+you combine other strategies in more or less
 arbitrary ways.
 It's probably the main thing you'll want to use for
 complicated custom strategies.

+The composite decorator works by converting a function that returns one
+example into a function that returns a strategy that produces such
+examples - which you can pass to :func:`@given <hypothesis.given>`, modify
+with ``.map`` or ``.filter``, and generally use like any other strategy.

-The composite decorator works by giving you a function as the first argument
+It does this by giving you a special function ``draw`` as the first
-that you can use to draw examples from other strategies.
-For example, the
+argument, which can be used just like the corresponding method of the
+:func:`~hypothesis.strategies.data` strategy within a test.
+In fact,
+the implementation is almost the same - but defining a strategy with
+:func:`@composite <hypothesis.strategies.composite>` makes code reuse
+easier, and usually improves the display of failing examples.

-following gives you a list and an index into it:
+For example, the following gives you a list and an index into it:

 .. doctest::